dmetola/OE-Lemmatiser/README.md

 it also needs to be improved so that it can cope with larger sets of texts, or even full corpora, but that first issue has to be fixed before moving on more complex issues.

-Another thing I need to point out is that, at the moment, this program was implemented in a Jupyter notebook, I am not sure if how it will work in an IDE.
+Another thing I need to point out is that, at the moment, this program was implemented in a Jupyter notebook, under conda environment, I am not sure of how it will work in an IDE.
 This is something that will also be improved in future versions of the project.

 To wrap up, this is my first project in NLP and Python.
 Although I have experience in manual lemmatisation, manual tagging and tokenisation in Old English, I have wanted for some time to create a program that may allow students, researchers and